-Here are 7 facts about cocoa and why it is at risk of shortage…
+7 facts about cocoa and why it’s at risk of shortage

-1. Globally, we consume 3.5 million tonnes of cocoa each year.
-(That’s over 3 billion kilograms.)
+1. Globally, we consume up to 8 million tonnes of cocoa each year.

-2. Almost all of that cocoa (90% of it) is grown by around 6 million farmers on small family-run farms.
+3. Almost all of that cocoa is grown by around 6 million farmers on small family-run farms.

 5. It can take 4 to 5 years for the cocoa tree to bear fruit with each tree producing around 1,000 beans a year – enough to make just 1 kg of chocolate.

 6. Every stage of Fairtrade cocoa production is done by hand: planting, irrigating, harvesting, fermenting and drying.
 This is hard work, but too often the salaries are low and working conditions poor.